emhess93/hello-world/README.md

 # hello-world
 this is my test for CodeKentucky

 **Emily Hess**
-*Work in automotive as an engineer*
+*I work in automotive as an engineer*